RYA Day Skipper Sail Practical

 • 2 consecutive Weekends: (First weekend incl a Friday)

-During your RYA Day Skipper Practical training course you will cover practical navigation, pilotage, boat handling, seamanship, skippering techniques, customs and sailing etiquette and the all-important berthing in marinas.
+During your RYA Day Skipper Sail Practical training course you will cover practical navigation, pilotage, boat handling, seamanship, skippering techniques, customs and sailing etiquette and the all-important berthing in marinas.
 You will also potentially cover rafting alongside another vessel, which is common during high season.

 All Students will live on board the yacht for the duration of the training course.